 The G-Cloud 9 framework is closed for applications.
 The next G-Cloud framework is expected to open in 2018.

 The Digital Outcomes and Specialists 2 framework is closed for applications.
-The next Digital Outcomes and Specialists framework is expected to open later in 2017.
+The next Digital Outcomes and Specialists framework is expected to open in 2018.

 Read the Digital Marketplace blog for the latest updates.